hemel-cse/employee-handbook/readme.md

 Eligible employees may voluntarily authorize deductions from their paychecks to cover the costs of participation in certain benefits programs, such as health insurance coverage.
 Employees who want to change the number of their exemptions for federal or state income tax withholding purposes should notify the Human Resources Department.

 ## Other Benefits
-Upon completion of a thirty (30) day waiting period the Company provides benefits for eligible employees, as described in general terms below.
+Upon completion of a thirty (30) day waiting period, the Company provides benefits for eligible employees, as described in general terms below.
 The terms on which benefits are made available to employees are set forth in the governing plan documents.
 In the event of a conflict between the following descriptions and the terms of the plan documents, the plan documents will control.
 This handbook is not a plan document and does not create any enforceable rights with respect to benefits or otherwise.
 The Company reserves the right to eliminate or modify any of its benefits at any time without prior notice.

 ### Worker’s Compensation Insurance
 Saleae, Inc. provides insurance at no cost to employees for any work-related injuries or illness.
 Subject to applicable legal requirements, workers’ compensation insurance generally provides benefits after a short waiting period.